A Way Abroad Logo

 • Good health (must pass a medical check both in home country and in China)*

-Find out more about each place you can teach English in China and how to get hired.
+Learn more about how you can teach English in China.

 5. Thailand

-Thailand is another great spot to teach in with a little bit of wiggle room to get hired.
-According to friends who live in Thailand though, the Thai government is starting to crack down a bit on people working on tourists and student visas, but that option is still available, albeit with less success than in the past.
+Thailand is another great spot to teach in Southeast Asia with a little bit of wiggle room to get hired.
+According to friends who live in Thailand though, the Thai government is starting to crack down a bit on people working on tourists and student visas.
+So although that's still an option and you will find people still doing that, know that it's getting a little sticky.

-Atypical to the other countries on this list, they’ve made it possible for citizens who are not from native speaking countries to prove their English level, so long as they meet the other requirements on the list.
-It’s a great opportunity to teach legally that might not be possible in other places.
+Atypical to the other countries on this list, they’ve made it possible for citizens who are not from native speaking countries to prove their English level, opening the doors to other nationalities, so long as they meet the other requirements on the lip.

 • Bachelor’s degree in any subject area (it doesn’t have to be English)